JackPendarvesRead/RoR2FluffyMods/InfusionStackFix/README.md

 ## Installation:

-Requires intallation of Bepinex and R2API.
+Requires intallation of Bepinex and FluffyConfigLabs.

 Place `InfusionStackFix.dll` inside of "/Risk of Rain 2/Bepinex/Plugins/"